Dopamine-Max/CNN-Milestone-projects/README.md

 # CNN-Milestone-projects
 First CNN projects done after learning about them.
+Open the files in Colab from the link at the top to view the results.

 __#1 Cifar10 Classification:__
 A CNN that studies the Cifar10 dataset and classifies the images into its respective 10 categories with around 80% accuracy. <br>